-A course designed for individuals whose reading development has been delayed.
-Emphasis is on vocabulary development, interpretation, and evaluation of basic sentence and paragraph patterns, articulative training, and concept development necessary for effective reading.
-It is required of all students whose Computerized Placement Test score is below 46.
+This course provides improvement of reading habits and writing skills.
+Emphasis is on vocabulary development, interpretation of basic sentence and paragraph structure, and concept development necessary for effective reading, as well as instruction in fundamentals of grammar, punctuation, and spelling.
+It is required for all students with an Accuplacer reading score of below 46 and/or student with a score of 1 on the Accuplacer essay.